TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Method

 Given a video with $N$ clips, we regulate difficulty as follows: (i) For clip dropping, we retain only $\lceil N/r \rceil$ clips while discarding the rest, reducing the available visual information. (ii) For clip shuffling and reversal, we partition the clips into $\lceil N/r \rceil$ groups, treating each group as an indivisible unit during perturbation.
 This ensures that lower values of $r$ introduce finer-grained perturbations while preserving more of the original structure, whereas higher values of $r$ cause more drastic disruptions.

-\Cref{fig:r} shows an illustration of how the videos are perturbed for different difficulty factors.
+Figure \ref{fig:r} illustrates how the videos are perturbed for different difficulty factors.
 Intuitively, a smaller $r$ results in weaker perturbations, meaning more information and temporal consistency are preserved, making it harder to differentiate between clean and perturbed inputs.
 Conversely, a larger $r$ leads to stronger perturbations, making distinctions more apparent and simplifying the preference learning task.

 Based on this difficulty factor, we adopt a curriculum learning strategy, where $r$ is gradually decreased throughout training.
 This allows the model to first learn from easier cases with clearer distinctions and progressively refine its ability to handle more subtle perturbations.
 By increasing difficulty over time, we ensure that the model develops a more nuanced understanding of video content, leading to improved alignment with fine-grained temporal structures.